borzenkovdev/request_list/README.md

 This site helps to search questions and answers on http://stackoverflow.com, based on the Api (https://api.stackexchange.com/)
 The results are displayed in a tabular format.
 Answered question has green background color.
-I made design very similar to original site. (http://stackoverflow.com) I chose yii2 framework because using this tool you can develop saclebale applications.
+I made design very similar to original site. (http://stackoverflow.com) I chose yii2 framework because using this tool you can develop scalebale applications.

 DIRECTORY STRUCTURE
 -------------------